av3000/av-docs/docs/system-design/software/kafka/kafka.md

 Limitations are that:

 - Kafka is quite complicated and has a steep learning curve.
-- It requires some expertise for setup, scaling, and maintenance.
+- It requires some expertise for setup, scaling, and maintenance, for example optimizing partitions for fast messages as due to in-order processing even a single message can slow down the whole queue.
 - It can be quite resource-intensive, requiring substantial hardware and operational investment.
 This might not be ideal for smaller startups or not suitable for ultra-low-latency applications like high frequency trading, where microseconds matter.

 ## Features